-- 2- For the intellectual assessment of particular issues it is important to study the result of actions evaluated by aforementioned value (not merely human welfare and comfort).
+- 2- For the intellectual determination of particular extensions it is important to study actions' result which is the yardstick of aforementioned value (not merely human welfare and comfort).
 Thus any decision about the goodness and badness of particular actions regarding the expediencies resulted from them is contingent upon the intellectual inquiry of their outcomes for society and the individuals; this latter is the task of Ijtihad.
-In determining any "Action Goodness and Badness" of an act we cannot content ourselves with some moral prescriptions, but this prescription should be evaluated regarding all of its consequences in society.
-Therefore, differentiated studies of an action's consequences must be done by a group of experts to sum up its social and individual outcomes aside from those prescriptions in general. - 3- In Islamic medical ethics the world is described as the condition for human spiritual growth, so against Christianity (especially in Middle Ages) asceticism is not appreciated.
-In Islamic moral system, satisfying human intrinsic and innate needs all in a temperate manner has been recommended strongly.
+In determining any actions' "Action Goodness and Badness" we cannot content ourselves with a moral prescription, but this prescription should be evaluated regarding all of its consequences in society.
+Therefore, differentiated studies of an action's consequences must be done by a group of experts to sum up its social and individual outcomes perspicuously. - 3- In Islamic medical ethics the world is described as the condition for human spiritual development, so against Christianity (especially in Middle Ages) asceticism is not appreciated.
+In Islamic moral system, satisfying human intrinsic and natural needs all in a temperate manner has been recommended strongly.
 Any moral planning which has skipped over some aspects of human needs would strike the equilibrium of his facilities.
-Therefore, natural ways of satisfying human needs whether mundane or spiritual have been thought out in Islamic prescriptions.
-Satisfying human mundane and material needs is regarded as the prerequisite of his spiritual flourishing, and thus, does really matter.
-The world is described as the farm of Otherworld, and the more man has material and physical power, his spiritual growth would be more accessible (Tabatabaee, 1976:206).
-Those medical moral prescriptions which suppress any of human instincts or innate needs are not appreciated as a desirable prescription.
+Therefore, natural ways of satisfying human needs whether material or spiritual have been thought out in Islamic prescriptions.
+Satisfying human material and spiritual needs is regarded as the prerequisite of his spiritual flourishing, and thus, does really matter.
+The world is described as the farm of Otherworld and the more man has material and physical power, his development would be more accessible.
+Those medical moral prescriptions which suppress any of human instincts or natural needs or withhold his physical development are not appreciated as a desirable prescription.

-C- Legal Components
+- Legal Components

 1- Since man is reliant upon God in all aspects of his being, all rights which he possesses has been granted to him by God and is within the boundaries of his sovereignty.
-This means that nothing (whether for the majority's opinion, or social expedient or because of the principle of justice) could deprive him from his Godgiven rights, unless some other rights have been given to other one or society by God to deprive him.
-Thus, no one can limit others in their rights but God.
+This means that nothing (whether for the majority's opinion, or social expediency or because of the principle of justice) could deprive him from his God-given rights, unless this right has been given to other one or society by God.
+Thus, people are equal in their God-given rights.

-The basis for legitimizing moral prescriptions in secularist systems is the consensus of intellectuals or the opinion of majority, etc. According to the above mentioned source of rights (i.e. God), the mere principle of utility or justice cannot set the boundaries of human liberty and free will.
+The basis for legitimizing moral prescriptions in Secularist systems is the consensus of intellectuals or the opinion of majority, etc. Therefore, the principle of utility or justice cannot set the boundaries of human liberty.
 And accordingly, penal punishments would not be legitimate.
-In Islamic legal system, the basis of these rights is the divine sovereignty and lordness.
-And this is the very thing which modern humanism in West was to fight against.
+In Islamic legal system, the basis of these rights is the divine sovereignty.
+And this is the very thing which Modern Humanism in West was to fight against.

-As the basis of human rights is God, then human liberty can be limited in so far as God allows (Javadie Amoli, 2005:285-9).
-This is not to deny the social interest or majority's opinion or other authorities for arriving at the principles of utility or justice, but this kind of instruments is used only to discover God's sovereignty in religious Ijtihad and its legitimacy comes from God as the authority.
+As the basis of human rights is God, then human liberty can be limited in so far as God desires.6 This is not to deny the social expediency or majority's opinion or other authorities for arriving at the principles of utility or justice, but this kind of instruments is used only to discover God's sovereignty in Religious Ijtihad and its legitimacy comes from God as the authority.